ibm-cloud-docs/hs-crypto/FAQs-general.md

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}} is a dedicated key management service and cloud [Hardware Security Module (HSM)](#x6704988){: term} service that provides the following features:

 - Keep Your Own Key (KYOK) with the FIPS 140-2 Level 4 certified HSM that ensures your full control of the entire key hierarchy where no {{site.data.keyword.cloud_notm}} administrators have access to your keys.
-- Single-tenant key management system that allows you to create, import, rotate, and manage keys with standardized APIs.
+- Single-tenant key management system that allows you to create, import, rotate, and manage keys with the standardized API.
 - Data-at-rest encryption with customer-owned keys with seamless [integration with other {{site.data.keyword.cloud_notm}} data and storage services](/docs/hs-crypto?topic=hs-crypto-integrate-services).
-- Enterprise PKCS #11 library for cryptographic operations, which is enabled by the {{site.data.keyword.hscrypto}} HSMs with the highest security level in the cloud.
+- Enterprise PKCS #11 (EP11) library for cryptographic operations, which is enabled by the {{site.data.keyword.hscrypto}} HSMs with the highest security level in the cloud.

 ## What is a key management service?
 {: #faq-what-key-management}
 {: faq}

 {{site.data.keyword.hscrypto}} provides a single-tenant key management service that allows you to create, import, rotate, and manage keys.
 Once the encryption keys are deleted, you can be assured that your data that is protected by these keys is no longer retrievable.
-The service is built on FIPS 140-2 Level 4 certified HSM, which offers the highest level of protection in the cloud industry. {{site.data.keyword.hscrypto}} provides the same set of [key management APIs](https://{DomainName}/apidocs/hs-crypto) as [{{site.data.keyword.keymanagementservicefull_notm}}](https://cloud.ibm.com/catalog/services/key-protect){: external} for you to build your applications or leverage {{site.data.keyword.cloud_notm}} data and infrastructure services.
+The service is built on FIPS 140-2 Level 4 certified HSM, which offers the highest level of protection in the cloud industry. {{site.data.keyword.hscrypto}} provides the same [key management API](https://{DomainName}/apidocs/hs-crypto) as [{{site.data.keyword.keymanagementservicefull_notm}}](https://cloud.ibm.com/catalog/services/key-protect){: external} for you to build your applications or leverage {{site.data.keyword.cloud_notm}} data and infrastructure services.

 ## What is Hardware Security Module?
 {: #faq-what-is-hsm}